docsforadobe/javascript-tools-guide/3 - File System Access/file-object.rst

                            ``Unix`` - UNIX style **localizedName**  String  A localized version of the file name portion of the absolute URI for the referenced file, without the path specification.
 Read only.
-**modified**       Date    The date of the referenced file’s last modification, or null if the object
+**modified**       Date    The date of the referenced file's last modification, or null if the object
                            does not refer to a file on disk.
 Read only.
 **name**           String  The file name portion of the absolute URI for the referenced file, without
                            the path specification.
 Read only.